renovatebot/renovate/docs/usage/switching-bot-identity.md

 - Renaming the bot (self-hosted)
 - Editor note: Maybe there are other reasons too, please comment

-### Migrate from Mend-hosted to self-hosted
+### Migrating from Mend-hosted to self-hosted

-Most users start with the Mend-hosted bot, and will let Mend keep hosting their bot.
+Most users start with the Mend-hosted bot, and are happy with this.
-Some users want to start self-hosting the bot, to have full control.
+After a while, some users want to switch to self-hosting, for more control.

-When you migrate you have to tell your self-hosted Renovate bot to take over from the old Mend-hosted bot.
+When you migrate you must tell your new self-hosted Renovate bot to take over from the old Mend-hosted bot.

-### When you rename the bot (self-hosted)
+### Renaming the bot (self-hosted)

 Maybe you started self-hosting Renovate, and called your bot `@old-bot-name`.
 But the name no longer fits, so you want to use `@new-bot-name`.